-What is Code Mapping® - the unique 'phoneme to grapheme' display design element filed as an Innovation Patent in 2017?
+Code Mapping® is the unique 'phoneme to grapheme' display design element filed as an Innovation Patent by Miss Emma in 2017?

-SSP teachers use Coded Sight Words every day - as shown here in the SSP Monster Mapping app
+SSP Reception and Year 1 teachers use Coded Sight Words every day - or as long as is needed - as shown here in the SSP I Can Read Without You (ICRWY app.

 Would you like to Code Map® text you use?
 Within decodable readers, or phonics teaching materials?